 Brexit – Equality and Diversity Implications – Factsheet

-Following the official decision in Britain to leave the E.U, this fact sheet explores the potential implications of Brexit in respect of Equality and Diversity.
+Following the official decision and subsequent departure in 2020 from the E.U, this fact sheet explores the potential implications of Brexit in respect of Equality and Diversity.

 We will examine changes to legislation, potential changes to workplace rights and the general affect on Diversity and Equality in Britain.